RizzlerGod102/SPACE-INVADERS-GAME/README.md

 2. Each alien destroyed gives you **100 points** ✨
 3. If an alien reaches your ship, the game is **over** ☠️
 4. Bullets disappear when they hit an alien or leave the screen 💨
-5. 🚀 Refresh the browser to play again after Game Over
+5. 🕹️ How to restart: Refresh the browser page to play again after Game Over.
 ---

 ## Download & Play 💾